-Cyber-attacks on industrial control systems are not just on the increase, but have transitioned from speculative to indisputable.
-67% of IT/OT Security Managers perceive the current ICS cyberthreat level as critical or high, a more than 43% increase over last year's findings.
-Business and supply chain interruption has ranked as the number one risk concern globally for the past five years; cyber-risk is the number one emerging concern.
+Cyber attacks on industrial control systems are not just on the increase, but have transitioned from speculative to indisputable1.
+Three in four industrial companies say they believe they will experience an ICS cyber attack2.
+Business and supply chain interruption has ranked as the number one risk concern globally for the past six years; cyber incident ranked second in 20183.
 For businesses operating industrial or critical infrastructure systems, the risks have never been greater.
 Industrial security has consequences that reach far beyond business and reputational protection.
 When it comes to protecting industrial systems from cyberthreats, there are specific and significant ecological, social and macro-economic considerations.